-- Operate the in-line priming pump.
-When fuel free from air flows from the connections tighten the connecting bolt. - 6.
+- Operate the electrical priming pump (8).
+When fuel free from air flows from the connections tighten the connector bolt.
+If removed, install fuel return line (11). - 6.
 The engine should now be able to start.
 Operate the starting motor to start the engine.